Know about us

 We are collecting this information to survey the toolkit’s usage.
 This information will help us to demonstrate the impact of the toolkit, which is important when applying for future funding to do similar work.
 The information collected will not be used to contact you.

-Following registration, a PDF copy of the toolkit will be emailed to the address you provided below.
+Following registration, a PDF copy of the toolkit will be emailed to the address you provided in the registration form.

 Please do not hesitate to contact us with updates on how you are using the toolkit – by email (email@example.com) or through our CILT Facebook page (https://www.facebook.com/ciltoronto) or Twitter account (@CIL_Toronto -https://twitter.com/CIL_Toronto).